Hurst SC/Rambler Page

 A tribute was paid to the American

-by Elmer Waring, chief Inspector for the NORRA's technical crew.
-"This four
+Waring, chief Inspector for the NORRA's technical crew.
+"This four wheel drive

 These are some unique Ramblers that have been customized, including my own SC/Rambler wagon.
 Too bad AMC didn't extend this program further and include convertibles and wagons!
 If you ever run across one of these unusual AMC Musclecars, take time to look at it same as you would other AMC Musclecars like the Javelin, AMX, Rebel Machine, SC/360 Hornet.
 All are unique and were produced is small numbers and few remain this far down the line.